OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 ###Components

 In React, a UI is written via a series of [components][8].
 These are custom versions of HTML elements (`<div>`, `<span>`, `<a>` etc. ), which comprise of both visual elements and some self-contained logic.
 In essence, it's just another [web components][9] implementation.
-These components and be nested and reused, just like HTML elements.
+These components can be nested and reused, just like HTML elements.

 HTML's nested DOM structure is a great way of representing UI.
 But it can get cumbersome.
 When you have a defined and strict UI, you will have to keep on repeating yourself, using the same nesting and css classes for common elements.
 This is similar to writing a game and not being able to get productive because you keep on operating on `int X`, `int Y` and `int Z` and manually manipulating them with matrices.
 You get stuck down with the low level and lose oversight.
 Somewhere an `X` and `Y` co-ordinate will be mistakenly swapped and errors occur.
-You should just move on to defining `Coordinate`, `Vector` and `Object` classes and abstract away teh details.
+You should just move on to defining `Coordinate`, `Vector` and `Object` classes and abstract away the details.

 React components enable you to use this abstraction for those nitty-gritty HTML components.
 Components can be inherited from (given an ES 6 + compatible language with [classes][10]), or wrapped in other components to create [Higher Order Components][11] (HOC).